 Did you know that there is more than just one type of touch?
-When I work with couple’s in sex therapy, many have developed this step by step process that they follow when they are going to have sex.
-First we kiss awhile, then I touch you here and here, you touch me here and here, then we have intercourse, some type of penetration, or oral sex until one or both people orgasm.
+When we work with couple’s in sex therapy, many have developed this step-by-step process that they follow when they are going to have sex: First we kiss awhile, then I touch you here and here, you touch me here and here, then we have intercourse, some type of penetration, or oral sex until one or both people orgasm.

-In the beginning of our relationships, everything is new and fun and we love exploring our partner.
-Finding the different things that excite them also excites us.
-However, eventually the newness of our partner wears off, the honeymoon phase is over, and we can get stuck in a rut of doing the same things over and over again until we become bored and do not remember how we used to have all this hot passionate sex every day.
+At the start of our relationships, everything is new.
+Exploring our partners and getting to know them is fun and we enjoy it.
+We’re excited about finding things that excite them.
+Eventually, however, the newness wears off.
+As we become familiar with our partners, the honeymoon phase ends and we can get stuck in a rut of doing the same things over and over again.
+Often, we become bored and don’t know how to get that passion back.

-A good place to start is expanding our understanding and knowledge of touch.
-There are 5 types of touch that Barry McCarthy discusses in his book, “Sex Made Simple.”
+A great place to start is expanding our understanding and knowledge of touch.
+According to sex therapist Barry McCarthy, there are five types of touch.
+He discusses these in detail in his book “Sex Made Simple.”

 1.)
-Affectionate Touch – usually clothes on touching such as holding hands, hugging, and kissing
+Affectionate Touch – this involves “clothes on” touching, or “public displays of affection” (PDA) such as holding hands, hugging, and kissing.

 2.)
-Sensual Touch – this involves non-genital touch, can be clothed, semi-clothed, or nude, and includes head, back, or foot rub, cuddling on the couch watching Netflix, being situated in a trust position where you feel safe and connected, and cradling each other as you go to sleep or wake in the morning
+Sensual Touch – this involves non-genital touch.
+Couples might be clothed, semi-clothed, or nude, and it includes head, back, or foot rubs, cuddling on the couch watching Netflix, being situated in a trust position where partners feel safe and connected, and cradling each other as they go to sleep or wake in the morning.

 3.)
-Playful Touch – intermixes genital and non-genital touch while semi-clothed or nude and includes touching in the shower or bath, full body massage, seductive or erotic dancing, and playing games such as strip poker or Twister.
+Playful Touch – this intertwines genital and non-genital touch while semi-clothed or nude.
+It includes touching in the shower or bath, full body massage, seductive or erotic dancing, and playing games such as strip poker or Twister.

 4.)
-Erotic Touch – Can include manual, oral, rubbing, or vibrator stimulation, it can be mutual or one way, it can proceed to orgasm or transition to the next stage of touch
+Erotic Touch – this can include manual, oral, rubbing, or vibrator stimulation.
+It can be mutual or one-way, and it can proceed to orgasm or act as a transition to the next stage of touch.

 5.)
-Intercourse – two important principles to keep in mind for this type of touch: 1.) intercourse is a natural continuation of this pleasure and erotic process, not a pass/fail performance test 2.)
-We want to transition to this touch when there are high levels of arousal on both sides AND other forms of touch or multiple ways of being stimulated are being used during intercourse
+Intercourse – there are two important principles to keep in mind for this type of touch: first, intercourse is a natural continuation of this pleasure and erotic process, not a pass/fail performance test.
+And second, we want to transition to this touch when there are high levels of arousal on both sides AND other forms of touch or ways of being stimulated are also being used.

 Shifting Gears through Touch